Yoshio Kodama: Second Sino-Japanese War and the Pacific War

-In 1937, the Second Sino-Japanese War broke out following a clash between Japanese and Chinese troops in the Marco Polo Bridge Incident, which precipitated a full-scale invasion of China Proper by Japanese forces.
+In 1937, the Second Sino-Japanese War broke out following a clash between Japanese and Chinese troops in the Marco Polo Bridge incident, which precipitated a full-scale invasion of China proper by Japanese forces.
 After the conquest of Shanghai by Japanese troops, Kodama was summoned there by his old mentor Doihara.
 Among other things, he served in 1939 as a bodyguard for the Chinese collaborator Wang Jingwei.
-During his work he met the vice admiral and later founder of the Kamikaze units Takijirō Ōnishi, with whom he built a good friendship.
+During his work he met the vice admiral and later founder of the Kamikaze units Takijirō Ōnishi, with whom he became friends.

 From 1939 to 1941 he traveled through China as a Japanese spy and built up a network that included various triads collaborating with the Japanese.
 Like other Japanese secret service agents, he founded his own "Kodama Organization" (Kodama Kikan), which, thanks to his relationship with Admiral Ōnishi, had an exclusive contract as a purchasing agent in China for the aviation forces of the Imperial Japanese Navy.

 With these resources, Kodama was able to use what he described as "self-sacrificing youth" to engage in large-scale plunder in Manchuria and China and sell the stolen goods at a high profit in Japan.
+He is also said to have distributed opium and narcotics.
 Kodama publicly regarded this activity as purely idealistic and patriotic.
 By 1945, Kodama had become one of the richest men in Asia with assets equivalent to $175 million US dollars.

-Towards the end of the Pacific War, Kodama was promoted to Rear Admiral in the Imperial Japanese Navy.